Big-PERCIVAL: Exploring the Native Use of 64-Bit Posit Arithmetic in Scientific Computing: FPGA Synthesis Results

-For the \gls{FPGA} synthesis results we used Vivado v.2021.2 targeting a Genesys II (Xilinx Kintex-7 XC7K325T-2FFG900C) board.
-With this setup, we synthesized different configurations of the \gls{PAU} with or without quire and with or without approximate division and square-root units.
+For the \gls{FPGA} synthesis results we used Vivado v.2021.2 targeting a Genesys II (Xilinx Kintex-7 XC7K325T-2FFG900C) board. \revisedChangesTwo{In every case, the target frequency of 50 MHz was met.
+This parameter is defined by the base CVA6 core.} With this setup, we synthesized different configurations of the \gls{PAU} with or without quire and with or without approximate division and square-root units.
 These results are shown in Table~\ref{tab:fpga_synthesis_pau}.

 When comparing with the \gls{FPU} available in the CVA6 (FPNew~\cite{mach2021FPnew}), we observe that 32-bit posits and especially the 64-bit variant require significantly more resources than the same length floats.
 The 32-bit \gls{FPU} occupies 4045 \glspl{LUT}, 1008 \glspl{FF} and 2 \gls{DSP} blocks.
 The 64-bit only variant of the \gls{FPU} (no 32-bit support) requires 6243 \glspl{LUT}, 1893 \glspl{FF} and 9 \gls{DSP} blocks.